Fire and rescue services

 Mental health services are limited and below Australian standards.

+There’s no agreement between Australia and Sri Lanka for free healthcare.
 Private hospitals will ask you to pay a deposit or prove you have insurance coverage before treating you.
 Public general hospitals are free for Sri Lankan nationals.
-Foreigners will need to pay for any treatments received at public general hospitals.
+Tourists must pay for all medical care, even if they need to stay in hospital or be evacuated.
+This can be very expensive.
+Make sure your travel insurance covers you.
+The Australian Government won't pay for these costs.

 Facilities are limited for scuba-diving injuries.
 Sri Lanka's only operational decompression chamber is at the Sri Lanka Navy Base in Trincomalee.